Azure-Samples/functions-quickstart-typescript-azd/README.md

 ## Run on your local environment

 ### Prepare your local environment
-1) Add a file named local.settings.json file to the root of the project with the following contents.
-This will allow you to run your function locally.
+1) Create a file named `local.settings.json` and add the following:
 ```json
 {
   "IsEncrypted": false,